Derrick-Guo/Learning/Useful Python functions.md

 - `list.insert(index, element)`: Inbuilt function in Python that inserts a given element at a given index in a list.
 - `list.count(object)` is an inbuilt function in Python that returns count of how many times a given object occurs in list.
 - `dict.setdefault(key, default_value(opt))`: Returns the value of a key (if the key is in dictionary).
 If not, it inserts key with a value to the dictionary.
+- `string.join(iterable)` method takes all items in an iterable and joins them into one string.A string must be specified as the separator.
 - `sum(iterable,start(opt))`: Inbuilt function sum() which sums up the numbers in the list.
 Returns the sum of the list + start.